Arab Money: Remixes

 The song was officially remixed three times by Busta Rhymes, with different guest appearances accompanying each version.

 Part 1

-The first part of the remix features Ron Browz, P Diddy, Swizz Beatz, T-Pain, Akon and Lil Wayne.
+The first part of the remix features Ron Browz, P. Diddy, Swizz Beatz, T-Pain, Akon and Lil Wayne.
 The song was released on Thanksgiving Day (November 27, 2008).
-Ron Browz, T-Pain, Akon and Lil Wayne all use the Autotune effect in it.
+Ron Browz, T-Pain, Akon and Lil Wayne all use the Auto-Tune effect in it.

 Also, in this part, Busta Rhymes does the main part of the hook differently and Ron Browz pronounced Arab money differently with an accent on the "A"s.
 Therefore, /ˈeɪræb/ AY-rab would be pronounced /ˈɑːrɑːb/ AH-rahb.
 Unlike the original, actual Arabic is used in the chorus and by the artists in their verses: